Things to Do in Benin in December

 - − December is French holiday invasion time.
 Cotonou and Ouidah's handful of upmarket hotels are block-booked by package tours, and every guide, taxi and cold beer costs more.

-- − When the afternoon wind arrives, visibility on rural roads drops to arm’s-length.
-Locals park their mopeds by 4pm; if you’re still driving, you’ll sleep where you stop.
+- − When the afternoon wind arrives, visibility on rural roads drops to arm's-length.
+Locals park their mopeds by 4pm.
+If you're still driving, you'll sleep where you stop.

 Best Activities in December